Aditii2112/Parity_AI/README.md

 Planned directions include wiring the same agent pattern to **Jira** (issues, sprints, and project context) and **GitHub** (repositories, pull requests, and development activity), so Parity can eventually align engineering and communication sources alongside Slack and Gmail.

-## License

-Add a license file if you intend to open-source under specific terms; none is included by default.